vdhamer/Photo-Club-Hub/.github/README.md

 During the build you may be prompted to provide a developer license (personal or commercial) in order to install the app on a physical device.
 This is standard by Apple for iOS apps.

-Starting on iOS version 16 you may need to configure physical devices to allow it to run apps that haven't passed through the Apple App Store.
-This requires enabling Developer Mode using Settings > Privacy & Security > Developer Mode.
-Again, this is a standard policy by Apple rather than something specific about this app.
+Starting with iOS version 16 you will need to configure physical devices to allow them to run apps that have not been distributed via the Apple App Store.
+This configuration requires enabling Developer Mode on the device using `Settings` > `Privacy & Security` > `Developer Mode`.
+Again, this is a standard iOS policy rather than something specific to this app.

 ### Updating the App